 Evaluating impact on learning describes a range of proficiency levels (Emerging, Evolving, Embedding and Excelling) that assists principals and teachers to identify areas of practice that require attention in order to deliver improved student outcomes.

-Component: The school builds assessment literacy
+Component: The school builds teachers’ assessment capability to inform teaching

 To see examples of how schools in Victoria are implementing the FISO dimension Evaluating impact on learning see: